Capital-Area-Regional-Planning/growing.shade/inst/app/www/home.md

 	<br>
 	<p class="home">
 	<br>
-	Ani asks her class which of the four themes they want to use.
+	Ani asks her class which of the four preset themes they want to use.
 She hovers over each theme and reads out the variables that each one includes.
-	The students decide that the <b>public health</b> theme is the best fit: it includes the percent of people under 18 and the amount of current tree canopy.
+	The students decide that the <b>Canopy Cover</b> theme is the best fit, as it shows the amount of current tree canopy.
-	Ani clicks on public health and the class immediately sees from the colors on the map that their block group is a high priority -- Ani hovers over the map and confirms that the priority score is 8.5.
+	Ani clicks on Canopy Cover and the class immediately sees from the colors on the map that their block group is a priority area.
 	</p>
 	<br>
 	<img class="center story" src="www/uc1_3.PNG">
 	<br>
 	<p class="home">
 	<br>
 	Ani scrolls down to the report to see how their block group scores for the other themes.
-It scores low for conservation, but high for the climate change and environmental justice themes.
+	The class is excited to see that it's a priority area for every theme!
-	One of her students points out that amount of tree canopy in their block group is about half of the county average.
+	One of her students also points out that amount of tree canopy in their block group is about half of the county average.
 	</p>
 	<br>
 	<img class="center story" src="www/uc1_4.PNG">